orbingol/PointVector/README.md

-# Point and Vector Template Classes
+# Point and Vector Template Classes for C++

-This repository provides n-dimensional point and vector implementations in C++ programming language.
+This repository provides n-dimensional point and vector implementations for C++ programming language.
 The code is compatible with C++11 standard.

 ## Building